contagon/handbook/handbook/9-relief-society.md

 #### 9.2.2.3 Long-Term Needs and Self-Reliance

-Under the bishop’s direction, the Relief Society and elders quorum presidencies help members with long-term needs and self-reliance.
+As coordinated by the bishop, the Relief Society and elders quorum presidencies help members with long-term needs and self-reliance.
 They teach principles of temporal and spiritual self-reliance.
 See [chapter 22](22-providing-for-temporal-needs.md) and “[Self-Reliance](https://www.churchofjesuschrist.org/study/life-help/self-reliance?lang=eng)” in the Gospel Library app.

-If a person or family needs assistance, the Relief Society and elders quorum presidents counsel together under the direction of the bishop about how to help (see [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance)).
+If a person or family needs assistance, the Relief Society and elders quorum presidents counsel together, as coordinated by the bishop, about how to help (see [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance)).

 The Relief Society president, elders quorum president, or another leader helps the person or family develop a [Self-Reliance Plan](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/welfare/PD60007387_000_SelfReliancePlan_Member_Web_Interactive.pdf).
 Ministering sisters or brothers can also help with the plan.
 Often, other members of the Relief Society or elders quorum have skills or experience that can help.
 All who assist treat information with confidentiality.
 For more information, see [22.3.3](22-providing-for-temporal-needs.md#2233-help-members-build-long-term-self-reliance) and [22.8](22-providing-for-temporal-needs.md#228-role-of-the-ward-youth-council).

 #### 9.2.2.4 When a Ward Member Dies

 When a ward member dies, Relief Society and elders quorum presidencies offer comfort and assistance.
-Under the direction of the bishop, they can help with the funeral.
+Under the bishop’s guidance, they can help with the funeral.

 If possible, deceased members who were endowed are buried or cremated in temple clothing.
 The body of a woman may be dressed by her husband or by an endowed female family member.
 If a family member is not available or would prefer not to do the dressing, the bishop may ask the Relief Society president to invite an endowed sister to dress the body or oversee the dressing.
 For more information, see [38.5.8](38-church-policies-and-guidelines.md#3858-temple-burial-clothing).